d3m1d0s/OpenGLTemplate/README.md

 ### Shaders and assets

-`shaders/` and `assets/` are empty and reserved for your files.
+`shaders/` and `assets/` hold only `.gitkeep` placeholders and are reserved for your files.
 The build defines `SHADERS_DIR` and `ASSETS_DIR` with absolute paths to them, so files load regardless of where the executable is started from: